When to use the 4% rule

 It’s important to start from the end.
-Spend time thinking about what you want your retirement to be like, and developing a vision for your future.
+Spend time thinking about what you want your retirement to be like, and develop a clear vision for your future.
 Knowing where you want to end up will be the best guide in getting there.

 You may determine that the 4% rule is not the best fit for you.
 But knowing what it is, how it works, and its limitations will help you come to an educated decision.